MilllerTime/react-pointable/README.md

 ```
 npm install --save react-pointable
 ```

-Version 1.x relies on React 15.5.x and therefore the `prop-types` package.
-If you are on an older version of React and not using `prop-types` yet, install `react-pointable@0.1.0` instead.

 ## Usage
 By default, a `<Pointable />` component renders a `<div>` and passes through any non-pointer event props like `className`, `style`, etc. Any pointer event props will just work as expected.